motion5/socgen-marketdata/docs/Readme.md

 I then added in a mock for the Validation Service, and wrote a test to ensure that the Validation Service was called.

+#### 2.a Integration testing
+Mocking at the boundaries of the system is a good way to ensure that the system is decoupled and can be tested in isolation.
+This is why I've used integration tests and TestContainers

 ## Code style, patterns, and practices
 I have chosen to showcase my skills in the following areas: